Skip to main content

-Financial data is a desired target for cybercriminals.
-Hackers frequently attack financial institutions such as banks, loan services, investment and credit unions, and brokerage firms.
-Finance is one of the industries most vulnerable to cyberattacks.
-Security incidents in the financial sector are extremely expensive (surpassed only by the healthcare industry), with the average total cost of a data breach reaching $4.35 million in 2022.
+Financial data has always been a prime target for cybercriminals due to its high value.
+Therefore, banks, loan services, credit unions, and investment and brokerage firms are highly vulnerable to cyberattacks.
+Moreover, security incidents in the financial sector are extremely costly (surpassed only by the healthcare industry), with the average total cost of a data breach reaching $6.08 million in 2024.

 Why does cybersecurity compliance matter for finance?

 Banks and financial institutions must constantly adjust their usual work processes and security controls to frequent cybersecurity landscape changes.
-With factors like the COVID-19 pandemic, increased teleworking, and digitalization, cybersecurity is becoming increasingly critical.
+With factors like teleworking, AI attacks, and the shift to the cloud, cybersecurity is becoming increasingly critical.

-Financial institutions work closely with highly sensitive data such as personally identifiable information (PII) and financial records.
-Cybercriminals can compromise this data, use it for financial fraud, monetize it, and do other malicious activities for their own benefit.
+Financial institutions work with highly sensitive data such as personally identifiable information (PII) and financial records.
+Cybercriminals can compromise this data, use it for financial fraud, monetize it, or commit other malicious acts for their own benefit.

-To ensure secure operations and the proper protection of sensitive data, local and international regulatory bodies establish security compliance requirements for financial organizations.
+To ensure secure operations and the proper protection of sensitive data, local and international regulatory bodies have established security compliance requirements for financial organizations.

 Cybersecurity requirements for financial services companies can help you determine: